zeromq/pyre/MAINTENANCE.md

 Deployment works by bumping the version, building a source distribution (`sdist`), and uploading it to [PyPI](https://pypi.org/project/zeromq-pyre/) using [`twine`](https://twine.readthedocs.io/).

-These steps are automated as part of the ["Deploy to PyPI" Github Action](.github/workflows/deploy.yml).
+These steps are automated as part of the ["Bump version"](.github/workflows/bump_version.yml) and ["Deploy to PyPI"](.github/workflows/deploy.yml)
+Github Actions.
 See below for details.

 ### Versioning